RightCapitalHQ/phpdoc-parser/docs/CONTRIBUTING.md

 To set up a development environment, please follow these steps:

-1. Before cloning the repo, ensure you have the following softwares installed.
+1. Before cloning the repo, ensure you have the following software installed.

    - `Node.js` (You should install a [version manager](https://github.com/shadowspawn/node-version-usage) that could handle .node-version file)
    - `pnpm` (You might have already installed it if you enabled the [Corepack](https://nodejs.org/api/corepack.html) feature)